 Serengeti Sopa Lodge: Our full report

-Our ViewThe Serengeti Sopa Lodge is a rather gaudy safari hotel and not particularly stylish.
-However it is a very friendly lodge and considering its size it feels really personal.
-It is also good value and so for those who prefer the idea of staying in a hotel rather than a tented camp – this is a really good alternative.
+Serengeti Sopa Lodge is a fun and bright – albeit not very stylish.
+It is in a great part of the Serengeti to watch the migration and to enjoy resident game with your own vehicle and guide.
+The staff are very friendly and, considering the size of the lodge, it feels quite personal.
+It is also good value and family friendly, so for those who prefer a hotel-style lodge – with all the amenities of a large hotel – to a smaller intimate tented camp, this is a really good option.

 Food & drink

 - Usual board basis

 - We last visited Serengeti Sopa Lodge in February 2018 we did not have chance to eat, however in the past we have found the food to consistently be of a reasonable standard, not particularly fancy, but tasty and filling .
 For the main meals, where there are fewer than 60 guests at the lodge, the service at lunch and dinner is a la carte.
 When more guests are in-house, a buffet system is standard.